alliedvision/linux_nvidia_jetson/README.md

 The scripts in this project build and install the Allied Vision CSI-2 driver to the NVIDIA Jetson boards.

-Platforms: Nano, TX2, AGX Xavier, Xavier NX
+Platforms: Nano, Nano 2GB, TX2, AGX Xavier, Xavier NX
-JetPack 4.4 (L4T 32.4.2)
+JetPack 4.4.1 (L4T 32.4.4)
 The scripts require Git on the host PC.

 ***Before starting the installation, make sure to create a backup of your Jetson system.***

-## Prerequisites: Install JetPack 4.4 to Jetson Nano, TX2, AGX Xavier or Xavier NX
+## Prerequisites: Install JetPack 4.4.1 to Jetson Nano, Nano 2GB, TX2, AGX Xavier or Xavier NX

-1. Install JetPack 4.4 (L4T 32.4.2) as per NVIDIA's instructions https://developer.nvidia.com/embedded/jetpack
+1. Install JetPack 4.4.1 (L4T 32.4.4) as per NVIDIA's instructions https://developer.nvidia.com/embedded/jetpack
     Recommendation: Use NVIDIA SDK Manager to install JetPack and useful tools such as CUDA.
     https://docs.nvidia.com/sdk-manager/